syncfusion-content/maui-docs/MAUI/TabView/Tab-Item-Customization.md

 ## Image Text Spacing

-The `ImageTextSpacing` property in SfTabItem allows to provide spacing between the image and the text of the tab item.
+The `ImageTextSpacing` property in SfTabItem allows for the provision of spacing between the image and the text of the tab item.

 {% highlight xaml %}
 <tabView:SfTabView>